 - Following a consultation with a solicitor, most participants made significant changes to the permissions of their documents concerning how and by whom their affairs would be managed.

 June McSparron, a 75-year-old participant in the study, said: “You’re exposing yourself to a lot of risk by filling this form in on your own.
 There are so many bits that you can get wrong, and you can easily be pressured into making choices that you’re not entirely comfortable with.”

 Specialist legal advice on LPAs in East Sussex

-Gaby Hardwicke’s specialist Care for the Elderly team provides expert advice on lasting powers of attorney (LPAs) and a host of related legal matters.
+Gaby Hardwicke’s specialist Elderly Affairs Management team provides expert advice on lasting powers of attorney (LPAs) and a host of related legal matters.